General Resources

 1. Zinn, C. et al. (2022) ‘Assessing the Nutrient Status of Low Carbohydrate, High-Fat (LCHF) Meal Plans in Children: A Hypothetical Case Study Design’, Nutrients, 14(8), p.
 1598. doi:10.3390/nu14081598.

 Studies in children with epilepsy constitute the majority of the data on this subject.
 Of note is that the medical ketogenic diet for epilepsy may be lower in protein due to high ketones being of therapeutic importance for seizure control (often 4:1 or 3:1 ratios).
+The ketogenic diet used for the treatment of epilepsy is distinct from the reduced carbohydrate approach used in the management of other metabolic conditions in children (Calkins et al., 2024)

 In the following paper, appropriate growth was maintained in the ketogenic diet group consisting of participants less than 2 years old, which is a critical period for growth.